A Little Bit of Reinforcement Learning from Human Feedback

 By employing a human-written set of principles, which they term a constitution, Bai et al. 2022 use a separate LLM to generate artificial preference and instruction data used for fine-tuning [4].
 A constitution \(\mathcal{C}\) is a set of written principles indicating specific aspects to focus on during a critique phase.
 The instruction data is curated by repeatedly sampling a principle \(c_i \in \mathcal{C}\) and asking the model to revise its latest output \(y^i\) to the prompt \(x\) to align with \(c_i\).
 This yields a series of instruction variants \(\{y^0, y^1, \cdots, y^n\}\) from the principles \(\{c_{0}, c_{1}, \cdots, c_{n-1}\}\) used for critique.
 The final data point is the prompt \(x\) together with the final completion \(y^n\), for some \(n\).

-The preference data %, the focus of this paper, is constructed in a similar, yet simpler way by using a subset of principles from \(\mathcal{C}\) as context for a feedback model.
+The preference data is constructed in a similar, yet simpler way by using a subset of principles from \(\mathcal{C}\) as context for a feedback model.
 The feedback model is presented with a prompt \(x\), a set of principles \(\{c_0, \cdots, c_n\}\), and two completions \(y_0\) and \(y_1\) labeled as answers (A) and (B) from a previous RLHF dataset.
 The feedback models’ probability of outputting either (A) or (B) is recorded as a training sample for the reward model

 Bibliography